Shardzzexe/EZAC-API/README.md

 ---

-At the current time of this project being published, this code is **NOT** open source.
-The reason for this is because it will take a long time to add each file to the main repo and I'm *lazy.*
+At the current time of this project being published, this code **is** open source.

-Probably, when **version-2.0.0** is released, I will add the source code to the repo below:
+The source code is in the repo below:
 [EZ Auto Clicker - OSS](https://github.com/Shardzzexe/EZ-Auto-Clicker/)

 ## 🤔 How do I use this utility?